Dr. Alex Stone, DPT, CSCS

 Well, this may be somewhat surprising, but Achedaway beats Therabody here.
 This TheraCup doesn’t have Bluetooth connectivity.

-The Achedaway Cupper has an app you can use to control the device – especially when using it on your back.
-It proved to be a handy feature.
+The Achedaway Cupper has an app that allows you to control the hot cupped, which is handy when using it on your back.

 Let’s hope Therabody thinks about connectivity for future TheraCup iterations.